linmx0130/PaperNotes/notes.md

+### A Structure Self-attentive Sentence Embedding
+* Authors: Zhouhan Lin, Minwei Feng, Cicero Nogueira dos Santos, Mo Yu, Bing Xiang, Bowen Zhou, Yoshua Bengio
+* Index: ICLR 2017
+* Reading date: 07/03/2017
+* Categories: Natural Language Processing, Machine Learning
+* Tag: Representation learning, Sentence embedding

+This paper proposed a framework to learn structured sentence embedding by self attention mechanism.
+The embedding of a sentence is a matrix in fact.
+Different rows of the matrix is a "channel" of the information.
+The authors proposed a special penalization term to encourage different attention vectors to focus different aspect of the input information, which increase the diversity of the attention vectors.

+This method also provided a fantastic way to visualize which part of sentence is more important in the final result.
+The experiments on the Age dataset, the Yelp dataset and the Stanford Natural Language Inference Corpus shows that this sentence embedding is able to achieve state-of-the-art performance in different natural language processing task with a general framework.

 ### How to Escape Saddle Points Efficiently
 * Authros: Chi Jin, Rong Ge, Praneeth Netrapalli, Sham M. Kakade, Michael I. Jordan
 * Index: arXiv 1703.00887